Last updated on October 5th, 2019 at 07:23 am

 This Georgian did not get his comedy club start as a comedian.
 Instead, at the tender age of 36, he began introducing the other acts.
 Shortly after that, James Gregory had his first feature act and hasn’t stopped.
 His storytelling style looks at everyday activities, like fitness, in a new and humorous light.

-If you are looking for comedians who can make fitness funny, look no further than the gentlemen above.
+If you are looking for the best comedians who can make fitness funny, look no further than the gentlemen above.
 With over 100 years combined experience between them, there are none better.